pyFFTW/pyFFTW/sphinx/tutorial.rst

    True

 We initially create and fill a complex array, ``a``, of length 128.
-:func:`pyfftw.n_byte_align_empty` is a helper function that works like :func:`numpy.empty` but returns the array aligned to a particular number of bytes in memory, in this case 16.
-Having byte aligned arrays allows FFTW to performed vector operations, potentially speeding up the FFT (a similar :func:`pyfftw.n_byte_align` exists to align a pre-existing array as necessary).
+:func:`pyfftw.empty_aligned` is a helper function that works like :func:`numpy.empty` but returns the array aligned to a particular number of bytes in memory, in this case 16.
+If the alignment is not specified then the library inspects the CPU for an appropriate alignment value.
+Having byte aligned arrays allows FFTW to performed vector operations, potentially speeding up the FFT (a similar :func:`pyfftw.byte_align` exists to align a pre-existing array as necessary).

 Calling :func:`pyfftw.interfaces.numpy_fft.fft` on ``a`` gives the same